Oil prices flat as U.S. exports unexpectedly jump - Article - BNN

 U.S. crude inventories fell 6 million barrels in the week to Sept.
 29, a much bigger decline than the decrease of 756,000 barrels analysts had expected.
 Gulf Coast refineries have been using more crude as they resumed operations after weeks of shutdowns following Hurricane Harvey.

 Strategists viewed Brent as pricey after a third-quarter rally lifted it to mid-2015 highs by late September.
-A resumption in output at Libya's Sharara oilfield fed the concerns.
+A resumption in output at Libya's Sharara oilfield, which had been closed by armed brigades Sunday, fed the concerns.

 "Fundamentals may not yet be strong enough to support a continued rally, especially in growth-dependent commodities such as oil," Ole Hansen, head of commodity strategy at Denmark's Saxo Bank, said in a quarterly outlook to investors.